cwe1ss/microservices-template/README.md

 ## Azure managed identity

-A user-assigned identity `{env}-{service}` is created for each service.
+A user-assigned identity `{environment}-{service}-id` is created for each service.
 This identity will be used to access any of its Azure dependencies, like its SQL database or its Azure Key Vault.

 The identity will also be assigned the "AcrPull"-role on the global Azure Container Registry, so that Container Apps can pull the image without using a legacy registry password.

 ## Azure Key Vault

-Each service is given its own Azure Key Vault called `{env}{service}` (dashes are not allowed for Key Vault names).
+Each service is given its own Azure Key Vault called `{environment}{service}kv` (dashes are not allowed for Key Vault names).

 The Key Vault is currently used to encrypt/decrypt the "ASP.NET Core Data Protection"-keys but it can also be used for additional custom keys/secrets/certificates.

 ## Azure Storage Account

-Each service is given its own Azure Storage account called `{env}{service}` (dashes are not allowed for Storage Account names) to store service-specific blobs & files.
+Each service is given its own Azure Storage account called `{environment}{service}st` (dashes are not allowed for Storage Account names) to store service-specific blobs & files.

 The storage account is currently used to store the "ASP.NET Core Data Protection" keys.
 This is necessary to support Data Protection for apps that use multiple instances.

 ## Azure Container Apps app

 The app itself is hosted in an Azure Container App.
-The app is called `{env}{service}` (truncated to 24 characters) and is connected to the environment-specific "Azure Container App environment".
+The app is called `{environment}{service}` (truncated to 24 characters) and is connected to the environment-specific "Azure Container App environment".

 We support different kinds of services (`./infrastructure/config.json`) that result in differently configured "Container Apps" (e.g. internal grpc, internal http, public endpoint)

 ## Optional: Azure SQL Database

 A service can opt-in to store data in a Azure SQL Database.
-If so, a service-specific SQL Database will be created in the environment-specific `{env}-sql`-resource group.
+If so, a service-specific SQL Database will be created in the environment-specific `{environment}-sql`-resource group.

 The service-specific identity will be given `db_datareader` & `db_datawriter` rights in this database.